nhsconnect/FHIR-CDS/pages/explore/api_referral_request.md

 The population of this element shows whether the request is a proposal, plan, an original order or a reflex order.
 It should carry the value 'proposal'.

 #### Code element of the ProcedureRequest ####
-This element carries a SNOMED code denoting the type of procedure being requested.
+This element carries a code denoting the type of procedure being requested.

 #### Subject element of the ProcedureRequest ####
 This element should always reference a `Patient` resource.